entropyxyz/sdk/README.md

 #### Running the SDK Manually

-The SDK needs a running Entropy node and a running TSS server.
+The SDK needs a running Entropy node and running TSS servers (one for alice, and another for bob).
 To run these, you can use the scripts in `entropy-core`.

 - In **three separate terminals in the `entropy-core` directory**, run:
   - `./scripts/sdk-entropy-node.sh`